 Immediate coronary angiography for patients with STEMI or complications (eg, persistent chest pain, hypotension, markedly elevated cardiac markers, unstable arrhythmias)

-Delayed angiography (24 to 48 h) for patients with NSTEMI or unstable angina without complications noted above
+Delayed angiography (24 to 48 hours) for patients with NSTEMI or unstable angina without complications noted above

 The approach is the same when any ACS is suspected: initial and serial ECG and serial cardiac marker measurements, which distinguish among unstable angina, NSTEMI, and STEMI.
 Every emergency department should have a triage system to immediately identify patients with chest pain for rapid assessment and ECG.
 Pulse oximetry and chest x-ray (particularly to look for mediastinal widening, which suggests aortic dissection) is also done.

-ECG is the most important test and should be done within 10 min of presentation.
+ECG is the most important test and should be done as soon as possible (eg, within 10 minutes of presentation).
 It is the center of the decision pathway because fibrinolytics benefit patients with STEMI but may increase risk for those with NSTEMI.
 Also, urgent cardiac catheterization is indicated for patients with acute STEMI but not for those with NSTEMI.

-For STEMI, initial ECG is usually diagnostic, showing ST-segment elevation ≥ 1 mm in 2 or more contiguous leads subtending the damaged area (see Figure: Acute lateral left ventricular infarction (tracing obtained within a few hours of onset of illness).,).
+For STEMI, initial ECG is usually diagnostic, showing ST-segment elevation ≥ 1 mm in 2 or more contiguous leads subtending the damaged area (see figure Acute lateral left ventricular infarction Acute lateral left ventricular infarction (tracing obtained within a few hours of onset of illness) ).

 Pathologic Q waves are not necessary for the diagnosis.
 The ECG must be read carefully because ST-segment elevation may be subtle, particularly in the inferior leads (II, III, aVF); sometimes the reader’s attention is mistakenly focused on leads with ST-segment depression.
 If symptoms are characteristic, ST-segment elevation on ECG has a specificity of 90% and a sensitivity of 45% for diagnosing MI.
-Serial tracings (obtained every 8 h for 1 day, then daily) showing a gradual evolution toward a stable, more normal pattern or development of abnormal Q waves over a few days (see Figure: Inferior (diaphragmatic) left ventricular infarction (after the first 24 h).) tends to confirm the diagnosis.
+Serial tracings (obtained every 8 hours for 1 day, then daily) showing a gradual evolution toward a stable, more normal pattern or development of abnormal Q waves over a few days (see figure Inferior (diaphragmatic) left ventricular infarction Inferior (diaphragmatic) left ventricular infarction (after the first 24 hours) ) tends to confirm the diagnosis.